-Since we’re a power company, we’re not going to tell you how to quit sugar or run a marathon — but we can share these 10 little tips to help you become greener in 2017.
+Since we’re a power company, we’re not going to tell you how to quit sugar or run a marathon — but we can share these 10 little tips to help you become greener in the new year.

 1. Upgrade your household appliances

 Old appliances are energy hogs.
 And while we might not want to chuck the fridge or washing machine out of modern life, making sure they are energy efficient is one way we can fight climate change from home.